vertica/VerticaPy/docs/source/user_guide_data_preparation_outliers.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/ug_dp_plot_outliers_2.html

 We can see some outliers of the distribution: people with high cholesterol and others with a very low heart rate.
-Let's compute the global outliers using the :py:func:`~verticapy.vDataFrame.outlier` method.
+Let's compute the global outliers using the :py:func:`~verticapy.vDataFrame.outliers` method.

 .. code-block:: python